mzattera/predictive-powers/README.md

 [...]

-		// Get API key from OS environment variable OpenAiClient.OS_ENV_VAR_NAME endpoint = new OpenAiEndpoint();
+	// Get API key from OS environment variable HuggingFaceClient.OS_ENV_VAR_NAME endpoint = new HuggingFaceEndpoint();

 	// Pass API key explicitly (NOT the best practice) endpoint = new OpenAiEndpoint("sk-H0a...Yo1");

 	// Build endpoint from an existing API client OpenAiClient cli = new OpenAiClient();
 	endpoint = new OpenAiEndpoint(cli);
+[...]
 ```

 ### <a name="services"></a>Services

-Once the endpoint is created, it can be used to access "services" which are high-level GenAI capabilities.
-Currently following services are provided:
+Once the endpoint is created, it can be used to access "services" which are high-level capabilities.
+Services abstract capabilities, allowing you to use different providers (endpoints) to perform a task.
+For [example](#imgGen), one could use an `OpenAiEndpoint` to obtain an `ImageGenerationService` instance to generate images using DALL-E;
+alternatiely, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service using OpenJourney hosted on HF.

+Currently, following services are provided by `AiEndpoint`:

   * `ModelService` provide methods to access model metadata (e.g. list models, get model context size, etc.).